liangzheng816/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 - M365-collaboration
 - m365initiative-migratetom365
 ms.localizationpriority: medium
-description: "Learn how to migrate your file share content to SharePoint in Microsoft 365 by using the Azure Data Box"
+description: "Learn how to migrate your file share content, preserving file metadata and NTFS (NT File System) information, to SharePoint in Microsoft 365 by using the Azure Data Box."
 ---

 # Migrate your file share content to Microsoft 365 using the Azure Data Box